effuone/AITU-ADS-2/README.md

 2. **LinkedList Operations at Ends**: Operations like add/remove at the ends of a linked list are O(1) because they only involve updating a few pointers.
 For operations at specific indices (not at ends), the complexity becomes O(n) because it may require traversing the list from the start to the index.
 3. **Stack and Queue**: All primary operations are O(1) because they deal with elements only at one end or both ends without intermediate traversal.
 4. **MinHeap Operations**: Adding and removing elements (extract min) have a logarithmic complexity due to the heapify process that maintains the heap structure

+## Conclusion for Data Structure Usage
+1. **MyArrayList**: Optimal for applications requiring frequent access to elements at specific indices, thanks to its constant-time random access capabilities.
+However, it is less efficient for operations that require frequent insertion and deletion of elements at arbitrary positions due to the need to shift elements.
+2. **MyLinkedList**: Ideal for scenarios with frequent additions and deletions from the ends of the list, as these operations are constant time.
+It's particularly well-suited for implementations of stacks and queues but less efficient for random access operations.
+3. **MyStack**: Utilizes MyLinkedList to provide a last-in-first-out (LIFO) mechanism, making it perfect for undo operations, depth-first search, and backtracking algorithms, where you need to access the most recently added element first.
+4. **MyQueue**: Leverages MyLinkedList to facilitate a first-in-first-out (FIFO) access pattern, ideal for managing tasks in scheduling systems, handling breadth-first search in algorithms, or queuing requests in web servers.
+5. **MyMinHeap**: Built on MyArrayList, it offers efficient access to the smallest element, excellent for priority queues used in pathfinding algorithms or event-driven simulations where the order of processing is determined by dynamic priorities.